YmSupportDoc/YmSupportDoc/Advertiser&Yeahmobi_Integration_document/Advertiser&Yeahmobi_Integration.md

 #### 3. questions

-a. postback fail：
+- postback fail：

 Please check the Transaction_id data.
 Transaction_id is a 67 bits string, please make sure the format is right.

-b. how to judge postback success：
+- how to judge postback success：

 if the postback result is "success=true;conversion accepted (please check report for final verification result)。" means the postback success.

-c. parameter support：
+- parameter support：

 Yeahmobi system support the parameter format by requirement such as encode, MD5, captital and small letter.